be quiet! Dark Rock Pro 4 Review

 The identical method, but with a little more effort, must be used for the 135mm fan in the center of the unit.
 The center fan of the Dark Rock Pro 4 must be pushed to the side.
 The next step is to wiggle the fan clips through into corresponding holes.
 When it comes to complex tasks, installation of the central fan is at the top, and removing it is even more of a nuisance.

 Moreover, removing the Cooler is our only option if we need to upgrade the RAM in the system.
-It’s also worth mentioning that the wire fan clips may be easily unclipped with a pair of needle-nose pliers if the cooling fans’ replacement is necessary.
+I noticed that the wire fan clips may be easily unclipped with a pair of needle-nose pliers if the cooling fans’ replacement is necessary.
 Viewing the Dark Rock Pro 4 through a casing reveals a sleek cooler and premium and takes up very little vertical space.
-The Cooler has sleek metal, a company logo, and a view of the front-mounted fan.
+In my opinion, the Cooler has a sleek metallic design that is accompanied by a company logo, and a view of the front-mounted fan.

 Dark Rock Pro 4 Testing & Benchmarks

 It might seem today that testing a cooler is less complicated than it is.
-The following parameters and an ambient temperature of 24.4 degrees Celsius are used for the test.
-Using Cinebench, the I7 12700k has no difficulty reaching 4.8 GHz.
+I have used the following parameters along with an ambient temperature of 24.4 degrees Celsius for the test.
+During my Cinebench test, the i7 12700k has no difficulty reaching 4.8 GHz.
 The fans and pump are at full speed.
 It’s been a while since the release of the Dark Rock Pro 4.
 But when you check it out alongside other coolers, you’ll see some differences.